microsoft/FluidFramework/README.md

 # Fluid

-The Fluid Framework is a TypeScript library for building distributed, real-time collaborative web applications.
+The Fluid Framework is a JavaScript library for building distributed, real-time collaborative web applications.

 ## Getting started using the Fluid Framework